136MasterNR/Battles-of-Batch/README.md

 Please note that downloading the game from the source code is not recommended because it contains features which are yet not finished or not tested out.
 The source code also contains files that are not yet added to the original game.
 Please consider installing by the wizard or downloading a release instead!

 **Warning: Your antivirus might detect the wizard as a malware, but that's a false positive.
-I made the wizard with PowerShell and converted it to EXE using  [PS2EXE](https://github.com/MScholtes/PS2EXE) which is falsely detected as a malware due to vandalism on the software.
+I coded the wizard in PowerShell and converted it to EXE using  [PS2EXE](https://github.com/MScholtes/PS2EXE) which is falsely detected as a malware due to vandalism on the software.
 If you are unable to whitelist the wizard, please consider using the manual download which was mentioned above.**

 # About
 ### Contact (#1.0)